 3. Development and Testing:

-Develop any necessary custom integration solutions: This may involve building interfaces between your internal systems and the EDI solution or modifying existing applications to accommodate EDI data.
+- Create the necessary custom integration solutions: You might need to connect your internal systems to the EDI solution or adjust existing applications to work with EDI data.

-Conduct thorough testing: This involves testing data exchange with all trading partners to ensure accuracy, security, and interoperability.
+- Conduct thorough testing: To make sure data exchange with all trading partners is correct, secure, and compatible across different systems.

-Refine and troubleshoot: Analyze testing results, identify and address any errors or discrepancies, and refine configurations to optimize performance.
+- Refine and troubleshoot: by analyzing testing results, identifying and fixing errors or discrepancies, and making adjustments to improve performance.

 4. Deployment and Training: